willduff/mixedreality-enthusiast-guide/docs/problems-in-WMR-home.md

 ## My headset has stopped tracking.

 Make sure the lights are on and that there isn't anything obstructing the inside-out tracking cameras on the front of your headset.
 If tracking is lost, it can take a few seconds to resume.
 If tracking does not resume, try restarting the Windows Mixed Reality Portal.
-See [Tracking Troubleshooting](troubleshooting-windows-mixed-reality.md#tracking-system) for more details.
+See [Tracking system problems](tracking-problems.md) for more details.

 ## I can't show a preview of what I'm seeing in my headset on my desktop screen.